How to Prevent Hearing Loss as a Musician | Tips for Musicians to Protect Their Ears

 Passive noise-canceling headphones don't require any power.
 Instead, they use insulation and sound-absorbing material to reduce background noise.

-They do an excellent job of reducing higher frequencies.
+They do an excellent job of reducing high-frequency instruments.

 Note: This is different than choosing great studio headphones, which we have created an article about, as well.